rebcabin/tangledown/README.md

 A noweb name is a string, and a tangle file name is a string.
 A line number is an `int`, a Python base type.

-Nowebs are dictionaries from noweb names to tuples of line numbers and lines.
-The line numbers help Tangledown skip triple-backticks in contents.
-Read about that in [accumulate-contents](#accumulate-contents).
+Nowebs are dictionaries from noweb names to lines.

-The code accumulates output for `tangle` files mentioned more than once.
+Tangles are dictionaries from file names to Liness --- lists of lists of lines.
+Tangledown accumulates output for `tangle` files mentioned more than once.
 If you tangle to `qux.py` in one place and then also tangle to `qux.py` somewhere else, the second tangle won't overwrite the first, but append to it.
-That's why the loop `for k, liness in tangles...` actually loops over _lists_ of lists of lines.
-Each sub-list contains all the lines for a given tangle block.
-Read about that in [expand-tangles](#expand-tangles).
+That's why tangles are lists of lists of lines, one list of lines for each mentioning of a given file.
+Read more about that in [expand-tangles](#expand-tangles).

 <!-- #raw -->
 <noweb name="types">